The Crowded Day: Cast

+This section is sourced from BFI Screenonline.

 Production

 In the mid-1950s, Adelphi Films productions were usually considered 'B' pictures that were booked by theatres only as support for main features, or at selected provincial locations.
 Founder Arthur Dent planned The Crowded Day as a high-quality big-budget feature in hopes of convincing theatres, particularly the Odeon Cinemas and ABC Cinemas, to book the film nationwide throughout the UK as a main feature ('A' picture).
-To that end, Adelphi subcontracted the popular stars John Gregson and Joan Rice from the Rank Organisation at significant expense, and invested in other aspects of the film.
+To that end, Adelphi subcontracted the popular stars John Gregson and Joan Rice from The Rank Organisation at significant expense, and invested in other aspects of the film.
 They commissioned a script originally called Shop Soiled.

 The film was shot at Nettlefold Studios and on location in London.
 The Oxford Street department store Bourne & Hollingsworth (renamed "Bunton and Hobbs" for the film) was the setting for the exterior store shots, and also some interior shots as producer David Dent arranged one day's shooting at the store for free.
-The Tower House was used for exterior shots of Mrs Blayburn's mansion.
+The Tower House was used for exterior shots of Mrs. Blayburn (Mary Hinton)'s mansion.
 The exterior and interior church scenes were filmed at St Stephen's Church, Westbourne Park.

 The film's target audience was women.
-The storyline involving Yvonne, the unmarried, pregnant shopgirl who contemplates suicide, was considered risque for its time, causing the film to be advertised as "not suitable for children".
+The storyline involving Yvonne Pascoe (Josephine Griffin), the unmarried, pregnant shopgirl who contemplates suicide, was considered risqué for its time, causing the film to be advertised as "not suitable for children".
 The Crowded Day marked the first production in which Sid James and Vera Day both appeared.
 The two would appear together in many more film and television productions over the next decade.